Ductile Iron Castings

 Ductile iron, due to its enhanced ability to bend and withstand impacts without breaking, gained popularity soon after its introduction into the commercial marketplace.
 Today, ductile iron castings still enjoy numerous applications.

 They have achieved particular fame in the production of large pipes used by water and wastewater systems.
-Reportedly, ductile iron has also found applications within the transportation and automotive industries.
+Reportedly, ductile iron has also found applications within the transportation and

 Properties of Ductile Iron

 The addition of Magnesium affects the properties displayed by ductile iron.
 This material demonstrates improved ductile and tensile strength, properties which contribute to its suitability in underground pipes subjected to repeated stress from shifting layers of earth.

 Ductile iron castings display greater strength than gray iron castings, for instance.
 They absorb impacts by bending, without rupturing readily.